nkarl/wsu.cpts437.project/README.md

 # at the root of the repo, run:
 python ./src/main.py <one of three keywords>
 ```
 ### Challenges & Findings

-We didn't realize how difficult it was difficult to look for a dataset appropriate for our goal of neuroimage classication.
+We didn't realize how difficult it was to look for a dataset appropriate for our goal of neuroimage classication.
 The vast majority of datasets are very small, ranging between 7-50 images.
-Ours contains 295 images in total, but the actual distinct participants are only 84.
+Ours contains 295 images in total.
+However, the actual distinct participants number only to 84.
 We understand that this is the inherent reality of most data out there.

-Due to the small data, we are aware that it is difficult to say if the model produce effective outcomes.
+Due to the small data, we are aware that it is difficult to say if the model produced effective outcomes for classification.
 We observed that on `age` correlation data, the model converged after roughly 15-17 epochs.
-On the other hand, for `groupmean` and `smfq`, the model converges very quickly after only 10 epochs.
+On the other hand, for `groupmean` and `smfq`, the model converged very quickly after only 10 epochs.
+This shows a contrary to the findings from the actual study, where there is a siginficant different between the MDD patients and the controls.

 We also have a [Colab notebook](https://colab.research.google.com/drive/1H_pVmqi7TkZQ0G455Blea1DQl8SH5zkz?usp=sharing) avaialble with incomplete code.
 It took twice as long for the model to train on the Colab notebook so we decided to migrate the code to a local repo.
 All data and source code can be found in this repo.

 ## 4. Links & References